Literature Reviews

 - Exploring diverse viewpoints or controversies on the subject

-A literature review can be a section of a research paper, or a stand-alone paper.
-It is an essential part of the research process that demonstrates that you have a solid grasp of the topic, justifies why your research needs to be done, and how it contributes something new to the field.
+A literature review can be a section of a research paper, or a stand-alone report.
+It is an essential part of the research process that demonstrates that you understand your topic, explains why your research matters, and highlights how your work adds new insight to the field.

 Define Your Research Question

-Your review may need to be comprehensive, examining all published literature on a topic, or you may limit to a specific timeframe, population, or other criteria.
-You may find that you need to broaden or narrow your topic as you begin looking at the available research – this is a part of the research process.
+A literature review can be comprehensive, examining all published literature on a topic, or limited to a specific timeframe, population, or other criteria.
+You may find that you need to broaden or narrow your topic as you begin looking at the available research – all part of the research process.

 Search for Relevant Literature

-To find relevant literature you will need to search library resources such as research databases, and develop your search strategy.
-See Research by Subject for recommended databases and other sources for your literature search.
+Ssearch library resources such as research databases, and develop your search strategy for relevant literature.
+See tesearch by subject for recommended databases and other sources for your literature search, or conact your subject librarian.

 Evaluate and Organize Your Sources

-A citation manager helps with keeping your sources organized, sharing with a team, and with formatting citations in your finished paper.
+A citation manager helps keep your sources organized, collaborate with a team, and can format and add citations to your finished paper.

 Analyze and Synthesize